zera-os/zerafile/README.md

 # Zerafile

-A production-ready file hosting and URI metadata service built with Next.js, Fastify, and DigitalOcean Spaces.
+This project has a vibecoded base to support zerafile.io.
+It is a super quick few hour implementation based on community discussion for a simple, ZERA focused file upload service leveraging a simple interface and s3-compatible CDN.

+Nothing in this service is security sensitive, and not a lot of care was taken into the security aspects simple because everything on this platform is intended to be entirely public.

 ## Features

 - **File Upload**: Upload PDF documents, images (PNG, JPG, JPEG, GIF, WebP), and office files (XLSX, DOCX) up to 5MB
-- **Governance Section**: Upload governance documents and proposals
+- **Governance Section**: Upload governance documents and proposals with random file IDs
-- **Token Section**: Upload token assets and create URI metadata
+- **Token Section**: Upload token assets and create URI metadata for contract IDs
 - **Direct CDN Access**: Files served via DigitalOcean Spaces CDN for fast, reliable access
-- **URI JSON Builder**: Create and publish metadata for contracts and tokens
+- **URI JSON Builder**: Create and publish metadata for token contracts
-- **Rate Limiting**: Built-in rate limiting for uploads and API calls
+- **Custom Rate Limiting**: Server-side rate limiting (10 files/30min, 20MB/10min) with client-side enforcement
 - **Dark Theme UI**: Modern dark theme inspired by zera.net design
 - **Monorepo Architecture**: Shared utilities across web and API services